Supereeeee/MSDAN/README.md

 · The training command is like
 ```
-python basicsr/train.py -opt options/train/train_EFEN_x4.yml
+python basicsr/train.py -opt options/train/train_MSDAN_x4.yml
 ```
 For more training commands and details, please check the docs in [BasicSR](https://github.com/XPixelGroup/BasicSR)

 ## Model Complexity
-· The network structure of EFEN is palced at ./basicsr/archs/EFEN_arch.py
+· The network structure of MSDAN is palced at ./basicsr/archs/MSDAN_arch.py

 · We adopt thop tool to calculate model complexity, see ./basicsr/archs/model_complexity.py

 ## Inference time
 · We test the inference time on multiple benchmark datasets on a 140W fully powered 3060 laptop.

-· You can run ./inference/inference_EFEN.py on your decive.
+· You can run ./inference/inference_MSDAN.py on your decive.

 ## Acknowledgement